reStrike-d-o-o/reStrike_VTA_Cursor/docs/development/WINDOWS_ONLY_CONVERSION_GUIDE.md

 This guide provides step-by-step instructions to convert the reStrike VTA project from a dual-environment (Web/Windows) system to a **Windows-only native desktop application**.

+> **Starting Point**: This conversion is based on commit `4d222ceed0cd698b7e3ba0d7037f51388d553803` which represents the final state of the dual environment system before Windows-only conversion.

 ---

 ## 📋 **Conversion Overview**